 Has its own web crawler and claims to search over 16 billion pages.
 Advanced search tools are available.

 Has one of the largest search engine databases in the world after Google and Bing.
 Provided by a European Internet company.
 Claims to be the leading search engine in Russia!
 More information.

 Archival Search Engines

 Enter a website address and see how the site appeared at earlier periods of its history.
-Part of the Internet Archive, which seeks create an "Internet Library" preserving born-digital materials.
+Part of the Internet Archive, which seeks to create an “Internet Library” preserving born-digital materials.

-Law-Specific Search Engines
+Academic Search Engines

 Search – News About Google Search – Google’s Official Blog

 Search Engine Watch (mainly of interest to advertisers now)